EUDAT-SLS/eudat_ols_aggregator/README.md

     |Repository|Name|

-    Since different repositories provide different APIs to access this information, there are two main approaches to harvesting.
-One would be to create a plugin architecture with distinct harvesting workflows implemented as individual plugins.
-The other would be to create code that is flexible enough to be adapted to the individual repository APIs via configuration files.
-This implementation follows the latter approach.
-It is motivated by the observation that the usual sequence of data retrieval steps is quite similar across the different APIs encountered, consisting of two main steps.
-The first call retrieves a list of resources hosted by a repository, which is subsequently iterated in order to issue per-resource second level calls for retrieving the concepts present there, which are usually again returned as lists.
+    None of the encountered repositories provide means to access information from such different levels via one single API call, but require a two-step procedure instead.
+For each repository, one call retrieves a list of its hosted resources, which is subsequently iterated in order to issue per-resource second level calls for retrieving the concepts present there, usually again returned as lists.
 The overall sequence for accessing different repositories is sketched in Figure 1.

 <!-- <figure style="display: block; margin-left: auto; margin-right: auto"> -->
 <p align="center">